-Here is a quick overview of what you’ll need to make this cake.
-Be sure to scroll down to the recipe card below for specific amounts.
+Here is a quick overview of what you’ll need to make the perfect marble cake from scratch (be sure to scroll down to the recipe card below for specific amounts).

-- Unsalted butter – A combination of butter and vegetable oil are used to add both flavor and moisture to the cake.
-Butter adds the flavor you really love in a vanilla cake, while oil adds the ever important moisture.
+- Unsalted butter – Butter adds the flavor you really love in a vanilla cake, while oil adds the ever-important moisture.

 - Buttermilk – I use powdered buttermilk.
-Regular milk would work fine as a substitute.
+Regular milk works fine as a substitute.

 - Bittersweet chocolate (60% cacao) – I strongly recommend sticking with bittersweet chocolate for this cake.
 I find it gives the best flavor and texture to the chocolate cake portion.